mboyea/nixos-config/README.md

 #### Install NixOS

 * Run `nix-shell -p git` to install git temporarily.
-  You may also want to install your favorite text editor at this time.
+  You may also want to install your preferred text editor at this time.
 * Copy this repository (`<github_url>`) to `/mnt/etc/nixos` using:

   ```sh